Masala Herb

 Instructions

-• Pick out bad beans, wash your beans and cover your beans in a bowl with water.
+• Pick out bad beans, wash your beans and cover your beans in a bowl with clear water.

 • Leave your beans to soak overnight.